As AI Wipes Jobs, Google CEO Says Everyone Must Adapt — Jobs Are Not Safe Anymore

 1. Why No Job Is Immune

-• Pichai said that as AI improves rapidly, even complex decision-making jobs — like a CEO’s — may become automatable in the near future. :contentReference[oaicite:1]{index=1}
+• As AI improves rapidly, even complex decision-making jobs may become automatable in the near future.

-• It’s not just manual or repetitive roles; data-driven, analytical and strategic tasks are also at risk as AI becomes more capable. :contentReference[oaicite:2]{index=2}
+• Data-driven, analytical, and strategic tasks are also at risk as AI becomes more capable.

-• This means that being in a “high-status” job no longer guarantees long-term security — job security will depend more on adaptability than title.
+• Being in a “high-status” job no longer guarantees long-term security — adaptability is key.

 2. What People Should Do to Stay Relevant

-• Embrace lifelong learning and flexibility — traditional career paths may no longer work as before; being ready to retrain or pivot helps.
+• Embrace lifelong learning and flexibility — traditional career paths may no longer work as before.

 • Focus on skills AI finds harder to automate: creativity, human judgement, empathy, complex social interaction, and critical thinking.